Juansevh/IMU_PYTHON/README.md

 # IMU_PYTHON
-In this repository you can read how to config the imu &amp; use whit raspberry pi 3b+
+In this repository you will find the idea on how to config the imu & use whit raspberry pi 3b+